465b/nemf/doc/introduction.rst

          lower: 0    # lower and
          upper: 2    # upper bound during the fitting process

+The reference data can either be passed directly when loading the model or alternatively be set in the yaml file as well.

 Detail on the configuration of the YAML file can be found in the :doc:`yaml section of the manual<manual/YAML>`.